ansys/ansys-tools-filetransfer/doc/source/usage.rst

     channel = grpc.insecure_channel("localhost:50052")
     client = ft.Client(channel)

-This allows you to change how the channel is created.
+The preceding code allows you to change how the channel is created.

-The client can be used to upload and download files:
+Following instantiation, you can use the client to upload and download files:

 .. code-block:: python